codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 Here is a summary of customer actions at the end of 1st April 2020

 * You need to evaluate external Docker registry services and connect at least one in your Codefresh account
-* Change Kubernetes deployments and Helm releases to pull images from the external Registry instead of the private one
+* Change Kubernetes deployments and Helm releases to pull images from the external Registry instead of the Codefresh one
-* Do not use private Codefresh images in any pipeline (especially freestyle steps).
+* Do not use Codefresh images in any pipeline (especially freestyle steps).
 Use images from the external registry only
 * Change all pipeline push steps to use specifically the external Docker registry
-* Promote essential images from the internal registry to the external Docker registry
+* Promote essential images from the Codefresh Container registry to the external Docker registry
-* No pipeline should push to the internal Codefresh registry.
+* No pipeline should push to the Codefresh Container registry.

 ## Phase B Migration actions until 1st July 2020

 At that start of Phase B (1st April 2020) Codefresh will offer the following new features:

-1. The ability to define a default registry for the build step to push to (currently the build step is always pushing to the private Registry)
+1. The ability to define a default registry for the build step to push to (currently the build step is always pushing to the Codefresh Container Registry)
 1. The ability to define an explicit registry in the build step (overriding the default)
-1. The ability to disable the automatic push of the build step completely (currently a build will always push to the internal Codefresh registry)
+1. The ability to disable the automatic push of the build step completely (currently a build will always push to the internal Codefresh Container registry)
 1. The ability to define an explicit registry for [caching]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/)
-1. A new image dashboard that will show docker images from all connected registries (and not just the private Codefresh registry)
+1. A new image dashboard that will show docker images from all connected registries (and not just the Codefresh Container registry)

 ### Using a default registry for pipelines